University of Northern Virginia

 UNVA has received government scrutiny and media coverage for its academic and immigration practices.
 U.S. Immigration and Customs Enforcement agents raided UNVA offices and informed school officials on July 28, 2011, that the government was ending UNVA's authorization to admit foreign students.
-Kapil Sibal, a minister in India's current cabinet, compared UNVA to a "sham university," stating UNVA does not have acceptable accreditation.
+Kapil Sibal, a minister in India's current cabinet, compared UNVA to a "sham university", stating UNVA does not have acceptable accreditation.
 Although media sources in India speculated that UNVA would close permanently in 2011, the university remained open and moved to South Dakota in 2013 when the Commonwealth of Virginia revoked its license to operate in that state.
 On October 1, 2013, U.S. Immigration and Customs Enforcement ended UNVA's authorization to admit foreign students.

 In October 2013, UNVA announced its move to Sioux Falls, South Dakota.
 At its new location, UNVA is facing scrutiny as well.
 UNVA is investigated by the South Dakota Attorney General's office, and its office suite sits empty.

-As of March 6, 2014, UNVA has removed the references to their new location in South Dakota from their website.
+As of March 6, 2014, UNVA had removed from its website the references to its new location in South Dakota.